-The 2017 Alcereco offtake agreement expired in December 2020, and was not renewed by the parties.
+The 2017 Alcereco offtake agreement expired in December 2020 and was not renewed by the parties.
 Alcereco was seeking new company sponsorship at this time, was financially distressed, and the parties could see no benefit to renewal under those circumstances.
 Alcereco had notified SCY of a planned closure of operations in December, with future re-start possibilities unknown.
 Alcereco halted operations in late December, at which time all current programs with SCY were completed.

 The results of our research work with Alcereco are positive, and consistent with the body of published literature available today on aluminum scandium alloys.
 We are observing noteworthy strengthening effects with scandium additions at and above 0.1%, and dramatic strengthening improvements with additions of 0.3%, while preserving or enhancing other alloy properties and characteristics.
 We have also demonstrated that alloy hardening process techniques can have significant effect on the final alloy properties, offering the opportunity to tune alloy characteristics to suit specific applications.
-These findings belong to SCY, and can continue to be shared with select potential customers, as is deemed relevant to their specific areas of commercial interest.
+These findings belong to SCY and can continue to be shared with select potential customers, as is deemed relevant to their specific areas of commercial interest.

-Letters of Intent with Potential Customers
+Letters of Intent Signed with Aluminum Scandium Alloy Testing Partners

-During 2018 and 2019, the Company announced that it entered into letter of intent ("LOI") agreements with nine unrelated partnering entities.
-In each LOI, we have agreed to contribute scandium samples, either in form of scandium master alloy product, or aluminum-scandium alloy product, for trial testing by the partners in their downstream manufacturing applications
+During 2018 and 2019, the Company announced that it entered into letter of intent ("LOI") agreements with nine unrelated partnering entities who either manufactured parts from aluminum or consumed aluminum in the making of products.
+In each instance, we agreed to contribute scandium samples, either in form of scandium master alloy product, or aluminum-scandium alloy product, for trial testing by the partners in their downstream manufacturing applications.
+Each of the parties in receipt of the scandium samples agreed to report the general results of their testing programs, once completed.
+One of the agreements, specifically with Eck Industries, was extended in 2020 to a wider development program.

-These formal LOI sampling agreements, with distinct industry segment leaders, represent a key marketing program for the Company, demonstrating how scandium will perform in specific products and in production-specific environments.
-Potential scandium customers insist on these sample testing opportunities, directly in their research facilities or on their shop floor, to ensure their full understanding of the impacts and benefits of introducing scandium into their traditional aluminum feedstocks.
+These formal LOI agreements, with various industry segment leaders, were designed to demonstrate how scandium performs in specific products, and in production-specific environments.
+Potential scandium customers insist on these sample testing opportunities, directly in their research facilities or on their shop floor, to ensure their full understanding of the impacts, benefits, and costing implications of introducing scandium into their traditional aluminum feedstocks.